-Boxer Codex: A Modern Spanish Transcription and English Translation of Early Exploration Accounts of Ancient East and Southeast Asia
+A Modern Spanish Transcription & English Translation of 16th-Century Exploration Accounts of East and Southeast Asia and the Pacific

 Transcribed and Annotated by Isaac Jimenez Donoso